turbot/powerpipe-docs/docs/powerpipe-hcl/query.md

 # Query-based Resources

-There are many Powerpipe mod elements that execute a query, including `control` and most dashboard visualization elements (`card`,`chart`, `node`, `edge`, `graphs` etc).
+There are many Powerpipe mod elements that execute a query, including `control` and most dashboard visualization elements (`card`, `chart`, `node`, `edge`, `graphs` etc).
 These resources essentially implement the same interface:
-  - They have a `sql` argument for specifying a SQL string to execute
+  - They have an `sql` argument for specifying an SQL string to execute
   - They have a `query` argument for referencing a `query` to execute
   - They require the user to set either `sql` or `query`, but both may not be specified.
   - They have an optional `param` argument to specify parameters that the `sql` accepts